endymion1818/deliciousreverie-2023/src/content/posts/building-an-accordion-with-react-hooks.md

 Next, I'm going to import our first hook.
 Hooks allow us to write React lifecyle methods without classes.
 This means our code can be more functional, or at least not a mix of OO and functional programming.

-First, I need to import the useState hook along with React from the React library:
+First, I need to import the `useState` hook along with React from the React library:

 ```javascript
 import React, { useState } from "react"
 ```

 Next, I set my state items.
-There are 2 because setContentVisible will be a function to update isContentVisible.
+There are 2 because setContentVisible will be a function to update `isContentVisible`.

 ```javascript
   let [isContentVisible, setContentVisible] = useState(true)